German e-invoicing regulation

 The electronic invoice becomes part of an end-to-end digital business process.
 Processing of electronic invoices is less error-prone and it is faster due to the digital transmission of data.
 In addition, costs for paper and postage are avoided.
 It facilitates working from anywhere – whether from home, on the road or in the office: There is full flexibility in invoice processing.

-In principle, the obligation for contractors to invoice the Federal Government electronically applies from 27/11/2020 in accordance with the Regulation on Electronic Invoicing (E-RechV).
+In principle, the obligation for contractors to invoice the federal government electronically applies from 27/11/2020 in accordance with the E-Invoicing Ordinance (E-RechV).
 There are, however, a few exceptions to this obligation.
 These exceptions are also explained in the individual provisions of the E-RechV.
-According to Section 3(3)(1) E-RechV, the general electronic invoicing obligation in paragraph 1 of the ERech-V does not apply to direct orders.
+According to Section 3(3)(1) E-RechV, the general electronic invoicing obligation in paragraph 1 of the E-RechV does not apply to direct orders.
 The direct order is specifically defined in Section 14 of the Regulation on Sub-Threshold Procurement (UVgO):

 Services up to an estimated order value of EUR 1000.00 (excluding VAT) can be obtained without having to carry out a procurement procedure, taking into account the budgetary principles of efficiency and economy.